PhilChodrow/covid_equity/README.md

 If you're running this command for the first time, it will create a `data` directory and then download the data from USDE (this might take a little while).
 It will then load the data into your R session.
 If you run the command again, it will instead load the data from the `data` directory.
 It is not recommended to place the `data` folder under version control, and this is enforced in the `.gitignore` file.

+## Data Documentation

+Several documentation resources, including a data dictionary for the columns contained in the College Scorecard data, are availabl [here](https://collegescorecard.ed.gov/data/documentation/).